-How To Follow This Flow Chart 1 Work and diagnostic procedure GI Start to diagnose a problem using procedures indicated in enclosed blocks, as shown in the following example.
-MA Check item being CHECK POWER SUPPLY. performed.
-1. Stop engine.
+How To Follow This Flow Chart Work and diagnostic procedure GI Start to diagnose a problem using procedures indicated in enclosed blocks, as shown in the following example.
+MA А Check item being CHECK POWER SUPPLY.
+1. Stop engine. performed.
 2. Disconnect IACV-FICD solenoid valve EM harness connector.
-Procedure, steps or Start engine, then turn air conditioner switch and blower fan "ON". measurement results LC Check voltage between terminal (1) and ground with CONSULT or tester.
-Voltage: Battery voltage EG 2 Measurement results Required results are indicated in bold type in the corre-FE sponding block, as shown below.
-These have the following meanings: Battery voltage → 11 - 14V or approximately 12V (CJL Voltage: Approximately $0V \rightarrow Less than 1V$ Resistance: Continuity should exist → Approxi-MT mately 0Ω 3 Cross reference of work symbols in the text and AT illustrations Illustrations are provided as visual aids for work procedures.
+3. Start engine, then turn air conditioner switch and blower fan "ON".
+Procedure, steps or LC 4.
+Check voltage between terminal (1) and measurement results ground with CONSULT or tester.
+Voltage: Battery voltage EC 2 Measurement results Required results are indicated in bold type in the corre-FE sponding block, as shown below.
+These have the following meanings: Battery voltage \rightarrow 11 - 14V or approximately 12V GL Voltage: Approximately $0V \rightarrow Less$ than 1VResistance: Continuity should exist \rightarrow Approxi-MT mately 0Ω 3 Cross reference of work symbols in the text and AT illustrations Illustrations are provided as visual aids for work procedures.
 For example, symbol A indicated in the left upper portion FA of each illustration corresponds with the symbol in the flowchart for easy identification.
-More precisely, the procedure under the "CHECK POWER SUPPLY" outlined previously RA is indicated by an illustration A. 4 Symbols used in illustrations BR Symbols included in illustrations refer to measurements or procedures.
+More precisely, the procedure under the "CHECK POWER SUPPLY" outlined previously RA is indicated by an illustration A .
+4 Symbols used in illustrations BR Symbols included in illustrations refer to measurements or procedures.
 Before diagnosing a problem, familiarize your-ST self with each symbol.
-For connector symbols, refer to "HOW TO READ WIR-ING DIAGRAMS" on GI-13.
-RS
+For symbols, refer to "CONNECTOR SYMBOLS", GI-13 and "Key to symbols signifying measurements or pro-RS cedures" GI-32.
+DIRECTION MARK BT Refer to "CONNECTOR SYMBOLS" on GI-13.
+HA EL (ID)X